concur/developer.concur.com/itinerary-tmc-and-third-party-developers/booking-resource/booking-resource-post.markdown

 |  Content Body |   |
 |  This function returns the full trip details, as documented in the **Response** of the [Get Itinerary Details][3] function.

-If the end user updates an existing reservation which results in a new confirmation number, the old booking must be explicitly cancelled in addition to posting the new booking to Concur.
-If the previous booking is not cancelled, the user will see both bookings in their Concur trip list.
+If the end user updates an existing reservation which results in a new confirmation number, the old booking must be explicitly cancelled in addition to posting the new booking to Concur. Â If the previous booking is not cancelled, the user will see both bookings in their Concur trip list.

  |